 Because it’s such a common condition an entire industry has sprung up to combat blisters and there are a variety of aids to protect your feet, from sticky plasters to creams and powders, but they all basically do the same thing which is reduce the friction between your skin and anything rubbing against it.

 There are so many brands of foot care products it’s difficult to know where to start, but here in the UK the company Compeed has long been the go-to for long-distance walkers.

 Their blister patches are an absolute must-have to keep in your backpack as not only do they cover the blisters with a sterile layer, but they also provide cushioning so that you can continue your walk more-or-less comfortably thanks to the sticky layer that stays glued to the skin long after traditional plasters would have peeled off.

-You can even use them as a preventative measure by applying them to parts of your feet that are most susceptible to friction, and unlike zinc oxide tape they won’t stick to the inside of your socks – which goes a long way to explaining why Compeed Blister Patches are one of the highest-rated foot care products on Amazon.
+You can even use them as a preventative measure by applying them to parts of your feet that are most susceptible to friction, and unlike zinc oxide tape they won’t stick to the inside of your socks – which goes a long way to explaining why Compeed Blister Patches are rated as one of the best blister treatment products on Amazon.

 Before I discovered these things I was a firm believer in supermarket own-brand plasters mainly because plasters are so expensive and they all do the same job, right?

 Well… no, they don’t, and my faith in cheapo plasters disappeared completely after a friend recommended Compeed which are superior in every possible way, which is why I now happily recommend them to everyone.

 First, they magically stick to your skin no matter how much walking you do which is something you’ll only really appreciate if you’ve ever had a blister on a sweaty foot that prevents a normal plaster from staying on for more than 3 seconds.
 Ok, that’s a bit of an exaggeration, but you get my drift.